rohithegde/rohithegde.github.com/_posts/2023-11-22-intuitive-documentation-strategy.md

 #### Specialist path guides

-Last but not least - this set of documents define the personas which are needed for the team.
+This set of documents define the personas which are needed for the team.
 It can contain a list of certifications or custom list of skills/tech or some combo of the two so that it sets up the new team member for success in the team and maybe even his/her career.

 Eg of certifications for an Azure cloud engineer :